taylorleprechaun/CFBPollNew/README.md

 Something I noticed across these seasons is that the best teams had a rating above 40 and the worst teams were below 16, so I made a list of them [here]( https://github.com/taylorleprechaun/CFBPollNew/blob/main/CFBPoll/Resources/BOAT%20and%20WOAT.xlsx).

 I decided to split up the rankings between pre-CFP and CFP eras.
 This was because the teams in the CFP would get little bumps from playing an extra game against an elite-level team.
+I'm probably going to have to split the CFP era into 4 and 12 team sections but that's a problem for future me

-*New additions for the 2022 season!*
+*New additions for the 2023 season!*

-* This year Georgia clocks in with a 42.124 in my poll, placing them at #3 in the Playoff Era
+* This year Michigan clocks in with a 42.244 in my poll, placing them at #3 in the Playoff Era
-* No teams had a rating less than 16.
-So no new additions.
-The worst team of the season was Massachusetts with a rating of 17.236
+* This year Kent State clocks in with a 15.812 in my poll, placing them at 11th worst in the Playoff Era

 **The top 5 Best of all Time (pre-CFP era)**